 This approach can also be effective for older children who require more intensive intervention with family members who want to play an active role in supporting their child’s communication.

-Parent coaching with a bagless approach is a requirement in some states for the early intervention population since it is considered best practices.
+Parent coaching with a bagless approach is a requirement in some states for the early intervention population since it is considered best practice.
 Many therapists who serve early intervention populations in California are not trained in this method.
 If your child has other therapists or has seen a speech therapist before, then therapy was probably clinician directed.
 Some therapists tell parents that the parents “distract” the child and tell them to stay away.
 Deer Speech Therapy is committed to include families….ALWAYS!

-The clinician might alternate between coaching and traditional clinician directed therapy depending on the family’s and child’s needs that day.
+The clinician might alternate between coaching and traditional clinician-directed therapy depending on the family’s and child’s needs that day.

 Traditional Clinician Directed

 This strategy is best for school-aged children who need direct therapy for speech and language delays / disorders.
 Therapy might either be structured as adult-directed or child-led.
 Adult-directed means the clinician has specific activities and directs the child to participate in the specific tasks.
 Child-led means the clinician follows the child’s lead and incorporates in opportunities for the child’s goals to come up in what the child is already doing.

 It is often best for the clinician to work directly on some specific targeted areas such as articulation, apraxia, fluency, and school-age language & processing.
 Children learn from getting consistent practice in a short period of time.
 The clinician can set up opportunities for this to happen in a clinician-directed therapy session (for school-aged children).

 Every child has very different needs and learning styles.
 The clinician has many different tools in her toolbox that she is able to pull from.
 Sometimes she doesn’t know what tool will work until she tries it and see how the child responds to it.
 From there, she adjusts therapy to meet the child’s needs.